πŸ’» Project #3: Animated Movie Scene

 • Define at least 2 distinct @keyframes animation sequences.
 One of these must have more than 2 points in the animation sequence (e.g. 0%, 50%, 100% rather than just from and to).

-• In a selector for the element to be animated, specify the relevant animation properties (e.g., animation-name, animation-duration, animation-iteration-count, animation-timing-function, animation-delay).
+• In a selector for the element to be animated, specify the relevant animation properties (e.g., animation-name, animation-duration, animation-iteration-count, animation-timing-function, along with any optional customizations like animation-delay or animation-direction).

 • CSS Transforms: